-Thank you for your interest in taking photographs and/or filming on the Augsburg College campus in Minneapolis.
+Thank you for your interest in taking photographs and/or filming on the Augsburg campus in Minneapolis.
 We are proud of our campus and its location in the heart of Minneapolis.

-To help ensure privacy and security, and to reduce the potential disruption of campus activities, the College has established guidelines to clarify the responsibilities and rights of guests wishing to photograph and/or film on campus.
+To help ensure privacy and security, and to reduce the potential disruption of campus activities, the University has established guidelines to clarify the responsibilities and rights of guests wishing to photograph and/or film on campus.
 For simplicity, any reference to photography on this web page includes all forms of film, video, digital imaging, and any associated audio recordings.
 All entities must follow this process to obtain permission for all forms of media mentioned above.
 In addition, a detailed contract and proof of insurance also are required prior to filming or photography.
 These policies apply to those seeking permission for commercial, non-profit, and personal uses by alumni and others.

 Following please find information about: